Raul Jimenez Tellado

-Raul Jimenez Tellado (born 1967, Madrid, Spain), known professionally as Raul Jimenez, is a cosmologist and theoretical physicist and currently the ICREA Professor of Cosmology at the University of Barcelona.
+Raúl Jiménez Tellado (born 10 January 1967), known professionally as Raul Jimenez, is a Spanish cosmologist and theoretical physicist and currently the ICREA Professor of Cosmology at the University of Barcelona.
 His research interests include the origin and evolution of the Universe, large-scale structure, dark matter, dark energy, inflation, the cosmic microwave background, statistics and Bayesian inference.

 Early life, education, and career

 Jimenez was born in Madrid, Spain, in 1967 in the Salamanca District where he also grew up.
 He attended elementary and middle school at the Colegio Publico Ntra.
 Sea. de la Almudena.
 He completed his high school education at the Instituto de Bachillerato Cervantes in the natural sciences branch, and completed his undergraduate studies at the Universidad Autonoma de Madrid specializing in theoretical physics.
 He obtained his Ph.D. in 1995 at the Niels Bohr Institute of the University of Copenhagen.

 He then moved to the Royal Observatory in Edinburgh, where he held a PPARC Advanced Fellowship.
 After this five-year period, he went to the U.S. where he joined the faculty of the Physics & Astronomy departments of Rutgers University and, later, the University of Pennsylvania.
 He joined ICREA in September 2007 as a Professor.